chbh-opensource/mri-on-bear-edu/docs/workshop5/workshop5-intro.md

-# Workshop 5 - First level fMRI analysis
+# Workshop 5 - First-level fMRI analysis

 Welcome to the fifth workshop of the MRICN course!